-Traditional in-your-face marketing tactics have started diminishing.
+Traditional in-your-face media marketing tactics have started diminishing.
 Brands are now publishing content and shifting towards building their own digital media properties.

 Custom publishing was found in cave paintings as early as 4200 BC.